 If you expect to be absent from the University due to an illness for an extensive period of time, please discuss this with your School as soon as possible so your circumstances can be considered and the appropriate arrangements can be put in place.

-Please note, dependant on your programme of study and your circumstances, you may be required to attend QUB Occupational Health prior to resuming your course.
+Please note, dependent on your programme of study and your circumstances, you may be required to attend QUB Occupational Health prior to resuming your course.

 Repeated medical absences may result in a referral to QUB Occupational Health and/or the Fitness to Continue in Study Procedure may be invoked.